Timst/phoque/README.md

 As I mentioned you could use the DB to display some stats and graphs and whatnot.

-At one point I toyed with saving the pictures and then display them with the number is called, so that people would pay more attention (the #1 problem with this whole thing).
+At one point I toyed with saving the pictures and then displaying them on the public screen when the number is called, so that people would pay more attention (the #1 problem with this whole thing).
 Eventually we veto'd the idea out of privacy concerns: this being Burning Man, we had at least one woman flash her breasts at the camera.
 She might or might not have consented to have them displayed in 4K on a giant screen later, so better not to risk it.
 It wasn't very hard to implement, and in fact I think the code is still here but commented out.
 There might be something there, if you can navigate the ethical issues.